microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/trainingcampaignreport.md

 ---
 title: "trainingCampaignReport resource type"
-description: "Represents a report of a training campaign, including an overview and users who participated in the campaign."
+description: "Represents a report of a training campaign, including an overview and a list of the users who participated in the campaign."
 author: "akgraph"
 ms.localizationpriority: medium
 ms.prod: "security"